sevepalattao/README-generator/Develop/SuperCoolREADME.md

     npm i

 # Usage
-It's sick.
+It is really cool.

 # License
-This project is licensed under the BSD 3 license.
-For complete copyright information click [here:] (https://opensource.org/licenses/BSD-3-Clause)
+This project is licensed under the MIT license.
+For complete copyright information click [here](https://mit-license.org/)

 # Contributing
-Contribute.
+Please contribute.

 # Tests
     npm test

-## Questions
+# Questions
 If you have any questions about the repo, open an issue or contact me directly at [seve@email.com](seve@email.com).
 You can find more of my work at [sevepalattao](sevepalattao)